What is multistage sampling?

 Contrary to its name, multistage sampling is simple to use in business studies.
 There are four stages to the implementation of sampling techniques:

 - Choose a sampling frame, considering the population of interest.
 The researcher allocates a number to every group and selects a small sample of relevant separate groups.

 - Select a sampling frame of relevant separate sub-groups.
 Do this from related, different discrete groups selected in the previous stage.

-- The second step is repeated if necessary.
+- Repeat the second step if necessary.

 - It allows researchers to apply cluster or random sampling after determining the groups.

-- Cost-effective and time-effective because this method helps cut down the population into smaller groups
+- Cost-effective and time-effective because this method helps cut down the population into smaller groups.

 Let’s consider the sample location as the USA.
 The research goal is to assess the online spending trends of people in the US through an online questionnaire.
 Researchers can form their sample group comprising 200 households in the following manner:

 - Firstly, choose the number of states using simple random sampling (or any other probability sampling).
 For example, select ten states.